francescaventurigit/git-in-touch/projects/README.md

-Here’s the updated README for your projects, incorporating the attached reports:

----

 # My Projects 📂

 This repository showcases the diverse projects I've worked on during my academic and professional journey.
 Each project includes a brief description and a link to a detailed report and/or presentation.